-3.8.24 Notice of Rescission or Amendment
+3.8.25 Notice of Rescission or Amendment

-- A previous resolution of Council may be rescinded or amended by: a) - i) a report included on the agenda for a Council meeting; or - ii) a notice of rescission or amendment proposed by a Councillor in accordance with this rule 3.8.24. - b) Councillor may propose a notice of rescission or amendment provided: - i) the resolution proposed to be rescinded or amended has not been acted on; and - the notice of rescission or amendment is received in writing by the Chief ii) Executive Officer in accordance with rule 3.8.1, setting out: - the resolution to be rescinded or amended; and iii) - the meeting and date when the resolution was carried. iv)
+- a) A previous resolution of Council may be rescinded or amended by: - i) a report included on the agenda for a Council meeting; or - ii) a notice of rescission or amendment proposed by a Councillor in accordance with this rule 3.8.23.

+- b) A Councillor may propose a notice of rescission or amendment provided: - the resolution proposed to be rescinded or amended has not been acted on; and - ii) the notice of rescission or amendment is received in writing by the Chief Executive Officer in accordance with rule 3.8.1, setting out: - iii) the resolution to be rescinded or amended; and - iv) the meeting and date when the resolution was carried.